beliaev-maksim/spec-kit-operations/templates/commands/specify.md

    d. **Update Checklist**: After each validation iteration, update the checklist file with current pass/fail status

-7. Report completion with branch name, spec file path, checklist results, and readiness for the next phase (`/speckit.clarify` or `/speckit.plan`).
+7. Report completion with branch name, spec file path, initiative folder (INITIATIVE_DIR), checklist results, and readiness for the next phase (`/speckit.clarify` or `/speckit.plan`).

+**REMINDER**: This is the specification/brainstorming phase.
+Do NOT create implementation artifacts like .yaml files, .py scripts, .csv templates, etc. Those will be created during `/speckit.implement` phase.

 **NOTE:** The script creates and checks out the new branch and initializes the spec file before writing.